sterblue/geospatial/packages/geometry-referential/readme.md

 # **Geometry Referential**

 A package to convert coordinates; formats and altitudes.

+FOSS4G 2021 presentation on this package can be seen here: https://www.youtube.com/watch?v=l6B5MyILMpM

 ---